CSS1603+19: a low-mass polar near the cataclysmic variable period minimum: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to S.Littlefair for the constructive and supportive referee report.
 Y.L., H.-C.H. and N.L.Z. acknowledge support of NASA ADAP grant 80NSSC19K0581 and support from JHU via the seed grant from the Institute for Data Intensive Engineering and Science.
 H.-C.H. acknowledges the support of the Infosys Membership at the Institute for Advanced Study.
 N.L.Z. was supported at the IAS by the J. Robert Oppenheimer Visiting Professorship and the Bershadsky Fund.

 This work is based on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).